oliviergauthier/gradle-appcenter-plugin/README.md

 ## Summary

 This plugin allow you to upload android application to AppCenter.
-You can declare several applications, the plugin will take care of build variant to upload the apk on the right AppCenter application
+You can declare several applications, the plugin will take care of uploading the APK or AAB on the right AppCenter application

 Find last version on [Gradle Repository](https://plugins.gradle.org/plugin/com.betomorrow.appcenter)